MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: Results and Discussion

 \subsubsection{WHDLD Results}

-From Table~\ref{tab:results_whdld}, MACL and Weighted MACL obtain the highest or near-highest results across all evaluation criteria.
-Weighted MACL achieves stronger retrieval performance at lower similarity thresholds, while MACL yields superior ranking quality.
-This complementary trend suggests that the weighted variant enhances precision in easier retrieval conditions, whereas MACL offers more reliable ranking at challenging levels.
-Overall, both versions of MACL sustain leading performance across different retrieval perspectives and dataset conditions.
+From Table~\ref{tab:results_whdld}, MARC and Weighted MARC obtain the highest or near-highest results across all evaluation criteria.
+Weighted MARC achieves stronger retrieval performance at lower similarity thresholds, while MARC yields superior ranking quality.
+This complementary trend suggests that the weighted variant enhances precision in easier retrieval conditions, whereas MARC offers more reliable ranking at challenging levels.
+Overall, both versions of MARC sustain leading performance across different retrieval perspectives and dataset conditions.